marioch5/To-Do-App/README.md

 # To-Do-App
-To do app feito para prática pessoal
+To do app simples feito para prática pessoal